hieptrinh96/ConnectFour/README.md

  - [ ] Implement a reset button that will restart the game.
  - [ ] Implement animations to have the pieces hover over each column.
  - [ ] Implement a darkmode with a button
+ - [ ] Implement a score tracker for both players